 There is no right time to start leading.

-But there are tons of resources available to you through your gym, the web, and your local climbing community that will leave you feeling equipped to start leading.
+But tons of resources are available to you through your gym, the web, and your local climbing community that will leave you feeling equipped to start leading.
 If I had to throw together a couple of quick tips?

-- Take a lead class!
+Take a lead class!
 Lots of gyms, including Sportrock, offer lead classes for members.
-These classes will teach you the basics and by the end, I guarantee you will be feeling ready to lead.
+These classes will teach you the basics; by the end, I guarantee you will feel ready to lead.

 Classes aren’t your thing?
 Find a mentor!
 While I didn’t exactly have a mentor, I climbed with experienced climbers until they pretty much decided for me that I was ready to lead.
 Ask around the gym.
 Lots of climbers have no problem taking you outside to learn to lead!
 Just remember, don’t try to get another climber to teach you indoors.
 This is against pretty much every gym’s policy.

 Make sure you have your own gear.
 Having your own gear means a couple of things: a) You’re committed to climbing.
 B) You plan to continue climbing.
 And C) You now have a physical foundation to feel more comfortable climbing.
 There is something about having your own harness that makes taking the leap into lead climbing easier